 Call original callbacks by default.
 Uses the recorded application's original callback when generating and replaying the script.
 If the callback method is explicitly excluded by a filter, the callback will be excluded even if you enable this option.
 If your callbacks perform actions that are not directly related to the business process, such as updating the GUI, disable this option.

 Generate asynchronous callbacks.
-This option defines how VuGen will handle callbacks when the original callbacks are not recorded.
+This option defines how VuGen handles callbacks when the original callbacks are not recorded.
 This is relevant when the above option, Call original callbacks is disabled or when the callbacks are explicitly excluded.

-When you enable this option, it creates a dummy method which will be called during replay instead of the original callback.
-This dummy callback will be generated in the callbacks.cs section of the script.
+When you enable this option, it creates a dummy method which is called during replay instead of the original callback.
+This dummy callback is generated in the callbacks.cs section of the script.

 When you disable this option, VuGen inserts a NULL value for the callback and records the events as they occur.

-Note: VuGen supports the Async and Await modifiers, so if your AUT (application under test) uses these modifiers, they will be included in your script.
+Note: VuGen supports the Async and Await modifiers, so if your AUT (application under test) uses these modifiers, they are included in your script.